cthulhuology/just-in-time-registration/README.md

 ## Features

  - Universal Just-in-Time Registration implementation for Greengrass devices and IoT devices.
- - Allows synamic parameterization of your thing attributes given certificate fields.
+ - Allows dynamic parameterization of your thing related attributes given certificate fields.
  - Provides the tooling to create your custom Root CA and device certificates in an automated fashion.
  - Allows injection of implementer-provided Lambda function to validate the registration.